xipki/xipki/README.md

 * EST
   Use any EST client.

+  The shell script `xipki/client-script/est.sh` demonstrates the use of EST API.

-  The folder `xipki-cli` contains an example script in the folder xipki/client-script.
+  An example script in available under `xipki/client-script/est-client.script`.
   It can be executed in the CLI as follows:
   - `source xipki/client-script/est-client.script`

 * SCEP
   Use any SCEP client.
 XiPKI provides also a SCEP client.

-  The folder `xipki-cli` contains an example script in the folder xipki/client-script.
+  An example script in available under `xipki/client-script/scep-client.script`.
   It can be executed in the CLI as follows:
   - `source xipki/client-script/scep-client.script`

 * CMP
   Use any CMP client.
 XiPKI provides also a CMP client.

-  The folder `xipki-cli` contains an example script in the folder xipki/client-script.
+  An example script in available under `xipki/client-script/cmp-client.script`.
   It can be executed in the CLI as follows:
   - `source xipki/client-script/cmp-client.script` (use argument 'help' to print the usage)

 * REST API
-  The shell script `xipki/client-script/rest.sh` of the `xipki-cli` demonstrates the use of REST API.
+  The shell script `xipki/client-script/rest.sh` demonstrates the use of REST API.

-  The binary `xipki-cli-<version>`.tar.gz contains an example script in the folder xipki/client-script.
+  An example script in available under `xipki/client-script/rest-client.script`.
   It can be executed in the CLI as follows:
   - `source xipki/client-script/rest-client.script` (use argument 'help' to print the usage)